 When a volunteer posted a response to which you did not reply.

-The reason being that volunteers help users at several sites, and take X number of new topics daily in order to give each member their attention, and avoid burnout.
+It takes time to analyze logs and prepare a response.
+Volunteers help users at several sites, and take X number of new topics in order to give each member their attention and avoid burnout.

 Towards the end of a cleanup please make sure you follow through with any final log requested, even if it appears to you that your computer is back to normal operation, and when asked to post back one more time please do so.